Linaro/lava/doc/v2/lava-queries-charts.rst

 ===============

 Queries can be live or cached.
-Cached queries data can be refreshed either through UI or via the XMLRPC API call by creator or someone in group assigned to the query.
+Cached queries data can be refreshed either through UI or via the XML-RPC API call by creator or someone in group assigned to the query.
 Please keep in mind, live queries are executed whenever someone visits the query page or refreshes it.
 Viewing a live query will usually take longer than